BDC Hamburger Icon

 Managing Files Over SFTP With PowerShell

-Native support for Secure File Transfer Protocol (SFTP) is not in PowerShell.
+Built-in support for Secure File Transfer Protocol (SFTP) is not available in PowerShell, but easy workarounds exist.

 author image